• Events

 Why did you join Women in Transport?

 I originally joined to connect with other women in industry to widen my network and also for all the fantastic training opportunities on offer.
-I then realised that I wanted to do more to support WiT so I joined the Board in 2010 and I have been an WiT Advanced Mentor for 5 years.
+I then realised that I wanted to do more to support WiT so I joined the Board in 2010 and I have been an WiT Advance Mentor for 5 years.

 What do you enjoy most about being part of Women in Transport?